NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 .. code-block:: console

-   === Starting <CODE_ROOT>/mdtf_framework.py

-   PACKAGE SETTINGS:
-   case_list(0):
-      CASENAME: QBOi.EXP1.AMIP.001
-      model: CESM
-      convention: CESM
-      startdate: 19770101
-      enddate: 19811231
-   [...]
+    POD convention and data convention are both no_translation.
+No data translation will be performed for case CMIP_Synthetic_r1i1p1f1_gr1_19800101-19841231.
+    POD convention and data convention are both no_translation.
+No data translation will be performed for case CMIP_Synthetic_r1i1p1f1_gr1_19850101-19891231.
+    Preprocessing data for example_multicase

 Run time may be up to 10-20 minutes, depending on your system.
 The final lines of output should be:

 .. code-block:: console

-   Exiting normally from <CODE_ROOT>/src/core.py Summary for QBOi.EXP1.AMIP.001:
-      All PODs exited cleanly.
-      Output written to <OUTPUT_DIR>/MDTF_QBOi.EXP1.AMIP.001_1977_1981
+    SubprocessRuntimeManager: completed all PODs.
+    Checking linked output files for <#O2Lr:example_multicase>.
+    No files are missing.

+Process finished with exit code 0

-This shows that the output of the package has been saved to a directory named ``MDTF_QBOi.EXP1.AMIP.001_1977_1981`` in <*OUTPUT_DIR*>.
+The output are written to a directory named ``MDTF_Output`` in <*OUTPUT_DIR*>.
 The results are presented as a series of web pages, with the top-level page named index.html.
 To view the results in a web browser (e.g., Google Chrome, Firefox) run

 .. code-block:: console

-   % google-chrome <OUTPUT_DIR>/MDTF_QBOi.EXP1.AMIP.001_1977_1981/index.html &
+   % firefox <OUTPUT_DIR>/MDTF_Output/example_multicase/index.html &

-Currently the framework only analyzes one model dataset at a time.
-To run another test for the the `MJO Propagation and Amplitude POD <../sphinx_pods/MJO_prop_amp.html>`__ on the sample data from GFDL's CM4 model, open the configuration file at <*config_file_path*>, delete or comment out the section for ``QBOi.EXP1.AMIP.001`` in the ``caselist`` section of that file, and uncomment the section for ``GFDL.CM4.c96L32.am4g10r8``.

 In :doc:`start_config`, we describe further options to customize how the package is run.